tolo38/usefull/all/C++.use.md

 So, there's no such thing as an lvalue object, but there is an object which is locally named (or referred to) by an lvalue expression

 an rvalue is
+> the simple explanation is that it doesn't have a memory address.
+E.g. the number 6, and character 'v' are both r-values.

 >an expression that is either a prvalue or an xvalue.
 It can be moved from.
 It may or may not have identity. use `&&` to force function argument to be lvalue